shockeyt/git-branching-and-pages/README.md

 Time for you to try it.
 With your partner, walk through the steps necessary together, catching each other if either makes any missteps.

-Start by mimicking our example – create a branch to write another readme.
+Start by mimicking our example in one partner's Terminal – create a branch to write another file.

 - `git init`
 - `git add` & `git commit`